JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_08_custom_FTF.md

 # Something else than n-τ...
 ```

-Of course this is an academic example.
+Of course, this is an academic example.
 In practice you will specify
 something very custom as FTF.
 Maybe a superposition of σ-τ-models or even
 a statespace model fitted to experimental data.

-A faily generic way of handling was intoduced in [1].
+A fairly generic way of handling experimental FTFs was intoduced in [1].
 This approach is not
 considering a specific FTF but parametrizes the problem in terms of the flame
 response.
-Using perturbation theory it is than possible to get the
+Using perturbation theory, it is then possible to get the
 frequency as a function of the flame response.
-Closing the system with a
+This allows for closing the system with a
-specific FTF is than possible, and the eigenfrequency is found by solving a
+specific FTF in a subsequent step and, hence,  finding the eigenfrequency by solving a
 scalar equation!
 Here is a demonstration on how that works:

 ```@example tutorial_08_custom_FTF